Helping users find your app

 - Inform users if your app is relevant to a small geographic area (for example, the distribution could be USA for an app that provides restaurant reviews for San Francisco).

 - Check your descriptions carefully for accurate spelling and grammar.

 When writing your product descriptions, avoid the following:

-- Do not include negative comments about another vendor or developer.
+- Including negative comments about another vendor or developer.

-- Do not include irrelevant keywords, or keywords for competitor names, products, or applications.
+- Including irrelevant keywords, or keywords for competitor names, products, or applications.